alexpods/bin-search-tree/README.md

 ###.some()###

-Tests whether some nodes of the tree pass the test implemented by the provided function.
+Tests whether at least one of the tree nodes pass the test implemented by the provided function.
-Tree traversing is stopped on first node that passes the test.
+Tree traversion is stopped on the first node that passes the test.
-Direction of tree traversion: from min key to max key.
+Direction of tree traversion: from the min key to the max key.
 You will be able to change direction in the future versions of the library.

 ```js